SoftUni-Internal/interactive-content/RO/03-Advanced-Function/01-Functions.md

 greet();
 ```

-When invoked, the `sayHello` function returns another function, which is then assigned to the `greet` variable.
+When invoked, the `sayHello` function returns another function, which is then assigned to the `greet` constant.

 [/slide]